structurizr/java/README.md

 }
 ```

-The view can then be exported to be visualised in a number of different ways; e.g. PlantUML, Structurizr and Graphviz:
+The view can then be exported to be visualised using the [Structurizr service](https://structurizr.com), or other formats including PlantUML, WebSequenceDiagrams and Graphviz via the [Structurizr for Java extensions](https://github.com/structurizr/java-extensions).

 ![Views can be exported and visualised in many ways; e.g. PlantUML, Structurizr and Graphviz](docs/images/readme-1.png)